-Different between #if and #elif Directives
+Different Between #if and #elif Directives

 In the C preprocessor, the #if and #elif directives are used for conditional compilation, allowing selective inclusion or exclusion of code based on specific conditions.
 While both directives serve a similar purpose, they have distinct characteristics and usage scenarios.